wa34992/linkgraph-assignment/README.md

 ## Local Setup
 To set up and run the project locally, follow these steps:
 1. Clone this repository.
-2. Install project dependencies using your preferred package manager (Yarn or Npm):
+2. Install project dependencies using your preferred package manager (Yarn or Npm).
+Prederred node version is greater or equal 16.17.0 :
    ```shell
    yarn install
    # or